bparment1/Earth_Observation_Remote_Sensing/README.md

 Exercies follow a sequence but you can start anywhere you might like:

 1. Intro to Remote Sensing
+2. STAC intro: searching for earth imagery
-2. Downloading and processing data using STAC and COGS: Sentinel 2 use case
+3. Downloading and processing data using STAC and COGS: Sentinel 2 use case
-3. Quality and pixel masking:  Sentinel 2 use case
+4. Quality and pixel masking:  Sentinel 2 use case
-4. Monitoring flooding with Time series Sentinel 2: an intro
+5. Monitoring flooding with Time series Sentinel 2: an intro
-5. Workflow to monitor flooding: an example from download to analysis
+6. Workflow to monitor flooding: an example from download to analysis
-6. Flood mapping with Sentinel 1
+7. Flood mapping with Sentinel 1